5-pebbles/dianac/README.md

 Usage: dianac <COMMAND>

 Commands:
-  interpret  Interprate a program directly from source emulate    Emulate the execution from a binary compile    Compile a binary without execution help       Print this message or the help of the given subcommand(s)
+  repl     Start the interactive emulation REPL compile  Compile a static binary (6-bit bytes are padded with zeros) help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help